-With a bake such as this, there are so many things that can be added for personal taste, and my take on Dan’s sausage rolls include the following:
+With a bake such as this, there are so many things that can be added for personal taste:

-- I used chopped coriander stalks as well as the coriander leaves in the filling
+- I often use chopped coriander stalks as well as the coriander leaves in the filling

-- I added a generous amount of chopped fresh mint to the filling: lamb, mint and coriander are such wonderful bedfellows!
+- I occasionally add a generous amount of chopped fresh mint to the filling: lamb, mint and coriander are such wonderful bedfellows!